 Create and Code is a technology education program offered by Create Caribbean to encourage students aged 5 -16 to engage multiple forms of digital literacy, including coding, game and app development, blogging and responsible social media use.
 Staff and interns at Create Caribbean offer one-day workshops, periodic weekend and week-long seminars, and summer workshops for students in this age range to explore the quickly evolving world of digital technology.
 The first Create and Code event was held in August 2014 and the first Summer Tech Camp was held in July 2015.
 Our technology education programs continue to expand and Create Caribbean has reached over 1,000 children across Dominica through the Create and Code platform.

-Create and Code goes virtual this year!
+Create and Code continues in the virtual format this year, with in-person options for those in Dominica!
 We are excited to offer a program that extends beyond Dominica to our regional and international friends.
-Our Summer Tech Camp runs from July 13 – August 7, 2020.
+Our Summer Tech Camp runs from July 12 – August 6, 2021.
 For more information, call or WhatsApp (767) 225-4861 or email email@example.com.

-Complete the form below to register, then scroll to read our 2020 Camp FAQs!
+Complete the form HERE to register, then scroll to read our 2021 Camp FAQs!

 You have questions?
 Let 8-Bit and Pixel answer!